 I started questioning my life’s purpose, and in desperation began a daily chant to the universe… “Please give me an answer.
 What am I to do?
 Help me find my way again.
 Dear God, give me the strength to leave.”

 The universe heard.
 And they responded.
 I endured his hatred of me for 6 months until finally demanding to know why he was treating me this way.
 Such was his complete lack of communication skills and level of cowardice, that he responded with a text message .

 Said Text Msg: “For now, I still love you.
 But I’m not in love.”

 Two things struck me right off the bat.
 First, I felt he’d kept me at arm’s length for our entire marriage, so I also never really felt that he was ‘in love’ with me anyway.
 Not truly.
 And second, well, his use of the term “for now”.
 For now?
 That was a red flag pointing towards a more uncertain future.
 Or one that clearly guaranteed more hurt.

 And so, without a moments hesitation, I made the choice to leave.

 Andrew G Marshall (I love You, But I’m Not In Love) talks about the 8 stages of love that relationships experience.
-Many couples fall out of the “in love” phase and simply exist in the familiar “love” zone into old age.
+He says that many couples fall out of the “in love” phase and simply exist in the familiar “love” zone into old age.
 Its comfortable enough there and has many practical benefits regarding family, friends and finances.
 However, he adds that when couples reach a stage of hating each other, this is a deathnell on a marriage.
-By all accounts, my husband had reached that stage, and I was devastated.
-It just felt like all the work I’d done, all the sacrifices I’d made, all the forgiving I had to do…. it all amounted to nothing.
+By all accounts, my husband had reached that stage.

 A Renewed Sense Of Power